 Weimar University MFT Program: Comprehensive Profile and Student Fit Analysis

+Weimar University is one of 71 BBS-approved MFT programs in California.
+Compare all 71 in our directory.
 Program data collected April 2026 from publicly available sources including the Weimar University MA in Counseling Psychology and Wellness program page; the Weimar University Academic Bulletin; the Weimar University graduate admissions page; the Weimar University tuition information; the Weimar University accreditation page; and the California Board of Behavioral Sciences approved schools list for LMFT under BPC 4980.36.
 A standalone MFT program handbook was not publicly accessible at the time of research; the academic bulletin and program page were used as authoritative public sources.
 Prospective students should verify all details directly with the program before applying.

 Program Snapshot